 Gro’s Global Fertilizer Impact Monitor quantifies the impact of reduced nitrogen fertilizer usage on production of four staple crops — corn, rice, soybeans, and wheat — in countries around the world.
 The Monitor, which was built with support from the Bill & Melinda Gates Foundation, and in partnership with the International Fertilizer Association (IFA) and CRU Group (CRU), models a total of seven different fertilizer application scenarios, based on application rate forecasts and scientific inputs from IFA and CRU.

-The Monitor, which is free for anyone to use, shows that worldwide production of the four staple crops combined would decrease between 0.42% and 2.11% compared with 2021 levels, depending on the fertilizer usage scenario.
+The Monitor shows that worldwide production of the four staple crops combined would decrease between 0.42% and 2.11% compared with 2021 levels, depending on the fertilizer usage scenario.

 The outcomes for individual countries vary widely.